YunoHost/doc/packaging_apps_config_panel.md

 ### the scripts/config script

-To make your configuration panel functional you need write a "config" script that will be location in the "script" folder like the "install" script.
-This script will be called at 2 different occasions:
+To make your configuration panel functional you need write a "config" script that will be located in the "script" folder (like the "install" script).
+This script will be called in two different occasions:

 * when the configuration panel is displayed and yunohost needs to fill the values
 * when the configuration is modified by the user

-Every option of the configuration panel will be send to the script following this naming convention:
+Every option of the configuration panel will be sent to the script following this naming convention:

 ```bash